mrspecht/mrspecht/README.md

 I’ve worked with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for roles in software and digital innovation.

-Right now, I help people launch their careers in IT by teaching web development and programming in ways that are approachable and aligned with industry needs.
-I focus on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.
+Right now, I mentor future developers by teaching web technologies and programming in ways that are approachable and aligned with industry needs.
+My focus is on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.

 Beyond teaching, I’ve built a variety of projects, from personal websites to